plantfansam/capital-bikeshare-ruby/README.md

 ### Finding Stations

 Each station has an ID in the [XML](https://feeds.capitalbikeshare.com/stations/stations.xml); each station also has a name attribute.
-You can use `CapitalBikeshare.find` to find a particular station (under the hood, this method will delegate to `find_by_name` or `find_by_id` based on the argument class).
+You can use `CapitalBikeshare.find` to find a particular station (under the hood, this method will delegate to `find_by_name` or `find_by_id` based on the argument's class).

 ```ruby
 > CapitalBikeshare.find(1)